ShahmirK2000/SWEN746-Design-Pattern-Project/README.md

 ![SWEN746 Strategy Design Pattern drawio (1)](https://github.com/user-attachments/assets/c650f976-7beb-408d-8f38-dbd78c21cae8)

 ## Requirements Diagram
 This shows the specific requirements needed to implement one of my design patterns.
 I chose to implement a requirements diagram for the strategy design pattern.
 It shows the actual requirements of all functioning parts of the program and the relationships between requirements.
+The point of this implementation of the strategy design pattern was to show how different strategies can be implemented by using abstraction.
+This project specifically shows how different payment methods can be implemented by using one interface.
+Creating a relationship between the cart and the interface allows the client to choose which payment strategy to use easily.

 ![SWEN746 Requirements Diagram](https://github.com/user-attachments/assets/5ae400ae-6509-405a-a95a-415dfed7aaa5)